rishabhxchoudhary/nextjs-portfolio/blogs/cses-graph-editorals.md

 Solution:

 - This is problem of topological sorting and dynamic programming.
-- Let $dp[v]$ denote the length of the longest path ending at the node $v$.
+- Let $$dp[v]$$ denote the length of the longest path ending at the node $v$.
 - Clearly $$dp[v]=\max_{\text{edge } u\to v \text{ exists}}dp[u]+1,$$
-- We only need to make sure that we travel u first, that we can do using topological sort with BFS  for level order traversal using Kanh's algorithm.
+- We only need to make sure that we travel u first, that we can do using topological sort with BFS  for level order traversal using kahn's algorithm.
 - Read more here: https://www.geeksforgeeks.org/topological-sorting-indegree-based-solution/

 ```cpp: